Laos Friends Hospital for Children

 Laos Friends Children's Hospital is looking for a volunteer Xray and US technician visit: see here.

 Angkor Hospital for Children (AHC) is a 103 bed charity pediatric hospital serving children affected by poverty and disease.
 Founded in 1999, the hospital has grown to include a 12 bed intensive care unit, a surgery program including open heart surgery cases assisted by visiting teams, the beginnings of a cancer care program, a neonatal ward and a newly renovated and expanded outpatient department.
 More information can be found at www.angkorhospital.org.

 Site coordinator: Dr. Seng Hap.
-WFPI coordinators: Drs.
+WFPI coordinators and tele-readers: Drs.
 Veronica Donoghue and Eva Kis.
 Project identified by Dr. Catherine Owens/Royal College of Radiologists, UK

 © Cambodia images: George Taylor